a20r/evolve/README.md

 # evolve [![Build Status](https://travis-ci.org/chutsu/evolve.png)][1]
 evolve is a Gentic Algorithm implemented in C. Currently features:

-- One dimension bit-string
+- One dimensional bit-string
+- Selection
-- Roulette Selection
+    - Roulette selection
+    - Tournament selection
+- Crossover
     - One point crossover
+- Mutation
+    - String mutation
+    - Alphanumeric mutation
+    - Numeric mutation
-- Simple single character mutation
+    - DNA mutation

 For more information please have a look at the documentation.